The best night vision goggles and binoculars in 2025 that help you see in the dark!

 A lot of the night vision goggles on this list use infrared.
 Why?

-Active lighting – the night vision device can illuminate the subject using invisible infrared light.
+Active lighting – The night vision device can illuminate subjects using invisible infrared light, enhancing visibility in dark environments.

 What are the different kinds of night vision?